webpack/governance/CHARTER.md

 All changes to this charter must be approved by the CPC.

-#### Section 4.3.
-Other Project Roles

-The webpack git repository is maintained by the TSC and additional Collaborators who are added by the TSC voting members on an ongoing basis.

-Individuals making significant and valuable contributions are made Collaborators and given commit-access to the project.
-These individuals are identified by the TSC and their addition as Collaborators is discussed during a TSC meeting.
-Modifications of the contents of the git repository are made on a collaborative basis as defined in the development process.

-Collaborators may opt to elevate significant or controversial modifications, or modifications that have not found consensus to the TSC for discussion.
-The TSC voting members should serve as the final arbiter where required.
-The TSC will maintain and publish a list of current Collaborators, as well as a development process guide for Collaborators and Contributors looking to participate in the development effort.

 ## Section 5.
 Definitions

 * **Contributors**: contribute code or other artifacts, but do not have the right to commit to the code base.